VendettaXI/CodeBlue-Setup-For-Local-Simulation/docs/TASK_6_THEME_SYSTEM.md

 ### For Users

 1. Open the app
-2. Tap hamburger menu (top left)
+2. Tap the menu (top right) → Settings
-3. Select "Settings"
-4. Tap "Appearance"
-5. Tap "Color Palette"
+3. Appearance → Color Palette
-6. Choose your preferred palette
+4. Choose your preferred palette
-7. Colors update instantly!
+5. Colors update instantly!

 ### For Developers